jeffreycwitt/pl339/docs/08-information-and-semantics.md

 <div class="discussion" markdown="1">

+{:.rquestion}
-<span class="respond"> What are some other examples of "semantically enabled agents" communicating without semantic information?
+What are some other examples of "semantically enabled agents" communicating without semantic information?

 </div>